jaegertracing/jaeger-kubernetes/README.md

 Even though this template uses a stateful Cassandra, backing storage is set to `emptyDir`.
 It's more appropriate to create a `PersistentVolumeClaim`/`PersistentVolume` and use it instead.

-Additionally, the Cassandra image is not any officially supported image.
-This will be changed soon.

 ## Uninstalling

 If you need to remove the Jaeger components created by this template, run: